 Discrimination in mortgage lending is prohibited by the federal Fair Housing Act and HUD's Office of Fair Housing and Equal Opportunity actively enforces those provisions of the law.
 The Fair Housing Act makes it unlawful to engage in the following practices based on race, color, national origin, religion, sex, familial status or handicap (disability):

-- Refuse to purchase a loan or set different terms or conditions for purchasing a loan
+- Refuse to purchase a loan or set different terms or conditions for purchasing a loan; and

 Filing a Complaint

 If you have experienced any one of the above actions, you may be the victim of discrimination.
 Recognizing the signs of lending discrimination is the first step in filing a complaint.
 HUD investigates your complaints at no cost to you.
-If you believe you have experienced lending discrimination, visit our housing discrimination complaint website to learn more about the complaint process.
+If you believe you have experienced lending discrimination, visit our housing discrimination complaint website to file a complaint.

 Since 2010, HUD has seen a steady stream of complaints alleging discrimination against borrowers who are on maternity leave.
 In these cases, lenders allegedly denied or delayed loans to working women because they were pregnant or on maternity leave.
 Sometimes, a lender allegedly treated women differently by requiring women to end their maternity leave and return to work in order to be approved for a loan.

 In recent years, the Department has seen a number of complaints alleging discrimination against mortgage applicants who receive disability income.
 In such cases, lenders allegedly treated individuals with disabilities less favorably than individuals without disabilities, such as by applying more invasive and burdensome income documentation requirements.
 Read an example here.